 Prior to joining Ring Bender, Mark began his career practicing environmental and natural resources law at Bateman Seidel Minor Blomgren Chellis and Gram.
 Before law school, Mark was an English teacher at a private school in Anyang, South Korea.

-When not practicing law, Mark enjoys traveling around the Pacific Northwest, discovering new places to forage wild food, and new ways to cook what he discovers.
-Mark’s dog, Sugar, loves to join him, particularly when these travels take them to the ocean.
+When not practicing law, Mark enjoys traveling around the Pacific Northwest with his wife and daughter, discovering new places to forage wild food, and new ways to cook what he discovers.

-- Representing a former ship repair company in negotiations with EPA and other potentially responsible parties at the Portland Harbor Superfund Site, in both the response cost allocation and NRDA allocation processes;
+- Representing a former ship repair company in negotiations with EPA and other potentially responsible parties at the Portland Harbor Superfund Site;

 - Representing a coalition of municipal water providers in a contested case involving protests to their water rights before the Oregon Water Resources Department and the Oregon Court of Appeals;